* Calculations based on as if the loan was made January 1, 2020.

 How much can you receive?

 Your share of the cooperative return is based on your contributions to the earnings of the association.
-Since 2006, Capital Farm Credit's combined cash returned and allocated equities for members, through our patronage dividend program, is more than $2 billion.
+Since 2006, Capital Farm Credit's combined cash returned and allocated equities for members, through our cooperative returns program, is almost $2 billion.

 Want to learn more?
 Contact Us.